 Young and Naive

-In an interview with the Los Angeles Times, Russell told the story of when her parents asked her to wear an evening gown and try to look glamorous, a task she found challenging considering she had never worn makeup and still attended public school, but she did as she was told.
+The Russell family moved to Los Angeles when Gail was 14.
+In an interview with the Los Angeles Times, Russell told the story of when her parents asked her to wear an evening gown and try to look glamorous, a task she found challenging considering she had never worn makeup.

 Although the studio hired an acting coach, Russell’s stage fright was a problem from the start and discussed often by her costars and the crews on the set as it interfered with filming.
 Nevertheless, she started her career with an explosion of films.

-Gail Russell made her first film appearance at nineteen in the 1943 film Henry Aldrich Gets Glamour.
-The following year she appeared in Lady in the Dark, starring Ginger Rogers and Ray Milland.
+Russell made her first film appearance at 19 in the 1943 film Henry Aldrich Gets Glamour.
+In 1944 she played Barbara in Lady in the Dark, starring Ginger Rogers and Ray Milland.
 Although Russell’s role was hardly noteworthy, the film was nominated for three Oscars, which boosted Russell's career.

 Critics compared Russell's great beauty to Hollywood favorite Hedy Lamarr and Paramount acted quickly, casting Russell in two more films in 1944.
 Russell quickly discovered she was expected to appear in two to three films each year, which would be a challenging task for anyone, especially someone whose fear of appearing in public consumed her every thought.